thornado123/JasminFuzzer/README.md

 # Jazzy - a Jasmin compiler fuzzer

-This is the reposetarty for the Jazzy a fuzzing tool dedicated for fuzzing the Jasmin compiler.
+This is the repository for Jazzy, a fuzzing tool dedicated to fuzzing the Jasmin compiler.
-Jazzy was created as a project for the course Language Based Security at Aarhus University.
+Jazzy was created as a project for the Language Based Security course at Aarhus University.

 ## Jasmin

-More information on the Jasmin framework can be found at: https://jasmin-lang.github.io
+More information on the Jasmin framework visit: https://jasmin-lang.github.io